ROBOTIS-GIT/emanual/docs/en/platform/openmanipulator_pro/ros_controller_package.md

 #### [Service Server List](#service-server-list)

-**NOTE**: These services are messages to operate OpenMANIPULATOR-PRO or to change the status of the DYNAMIXELS of OpenMANIPULATOR-PRO.
+**NOTE**: These services are messages to operate OpenMANIPULATOR-PRO or to change the status of the DYNAMIXEL of OpenMANIPULATOR-PRO.
 {: .notice--info}